pmalipio/commitviewer/README.md

 Listing commits using the API takes the branch as an optional argument.
 If the branch is not passed it is assumed to be the master.

-The commits list includes the following fields:
+The command line based commits list includes the following fields:
-* commmitId
+* commmitId - the commmit Id
-* author
+* author - the author and email
-* date
+* date - date in the git log format
-* message
+* message - the subject (first message line) when using the command line client.
 Since these are the default for git log.

 If a page is not found it returns an empty list.

+## Limitations

+The command line parser is based on single lines which allowed a very convenient and elegant solution for processing the log into a data structure.
+Unfortunately, messages cannot be outputted by git log in a single line format and I've wrongly assumed that the "%s" option would escape the full commit message.
+Futher work needs to be done to include full commit messages.

 ## Getting Started